ePages-de/epages-docs/_posts/2016/2016-10-07-code-talks-2016-retrospective.md

 ## Talking Code

 The last days of September had a special highlight ready for the dev community in Hamburg.
-It was time for popcorn nachos and code again.
-This time even larger and at a different location.
-Code.talk outgrew the Cinemaxx Dammtor and went for Kampnagel this time.
-Thus one of the biggest developer conferences in europe could welcome 1.900 guests instead of 1.500 in the previous year.
+It was time for popcorn, nachos, and code again.
+This time even larger and at a different location. code.talks outgrew the Cinemaxx Dammtor and went for Kampnagel this time.
+Thus one of the biggest developer conferences in Europe could welcome 1.900 guests instead of 1.500 in the previous year.

-As usual for the code.talks the organization was near perfection.
-Althought the guests did not really benefit from the additional space.
-There was rather more more queuing for popcorn, drinks and food than last year.
+As usual for code.talks the organization was near perfect, although the guests did not really benefit from the additional space.
+There was rather more queuing for popcorn, drinks and food than last year.

 ## Highlights

 ### The Return of Sanity?
 (Die Rückkehr der Vernunft?)

 The conference started with a real highlight on the main stage in K6 - [Lars Jankowfsky](https://twitter.com/dodgeris) and [Johann-Peter Hartmann](https://twitter.com/Johannhartmann) gave a talk about *"The Return of Sanity?" ("Die Rückkehr der Vernunft?")*.
 Actually the talk was rather a play than a talk.
 It was a discussion between the two about which technology stack to use for their imaginary startup *canab.io*.
 They started going through a lot of hot technologies only to bash them all.
 So pure entertainment on the main stage.

 <blockquote class="twitter-tweet" data-lang="de"><p lang="en" dir="ltr">Pures Entertainment <a href="https://twitter.com/hashtag/codetalkshh?src=hash">#codetalkshh</a> 🚀💯 <a href="https://t.co/V86LhW3qdU">pic.twitter.com/V86LhW3qdU</a></p>&mdash; Mathias D (@zaddo) <a href="https://twitter.com/zaddo/status/781407595202539521">29.
 September 2016</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 The point Lars and Johann tried to make was actually a serious one.
 They suggested that developers often choose technologies because they are interested in learning them and not by experience and profound knowledge.
 This is a very selfish pattern for decision making that can have a serious impact on a project.

 The project sponsor often has different goals.